How Spice Drops® are made

 The process for manufacturing Spice Drops®:

-Aside from our saffron (one of the finest grades from Iran), and our citrus fruit range, our spices are obtained from local farms in India.
+Most of the spices and herbs are obtained from local farms in India.
 These farms are monitored by the Spices Board of India, ensuring they adhere to quality regulations.
 The field officers pay regular visits to our farmers, guiding them on best practice.

-The spices are first cold-pressed using rollers – crushing them in a non-heat generating manner ensures that the vibrant flavors are preserved.
+The spices are first cold-pressed using rollers – crushing them in a non-heat generating manner ensures that the vibrant flavours are preserved.

 The crushed spices are then passed through an extraction vessel where the ethyl acetate (the solvent) is percolated in order to obtain the maximum volume of spice extract.